dustinblack/domain-mcp-template/IMPLEMENTATION_PLAN.md

         - `api_key` (Horreum only): The API key for authentication.
         - `stdio_args` (Elasticsearch only): A list of arguments for the Source MCP command.
         - `timeout_seconds`: Optional timeout for connection (defaults to 30).
+    *   **💡 Tip for Podman Users:** If using Podman, set the `endpoint` to your podman run command.
+        - Example: `"endpoint": "podman run -i --rm -e ELASTICSEARCH_URL=... mcp-server-elasticsearch"`
+        - Ensure `-i` (interactive) is used so stdin/stdout are connected.

 - [ ] **2.2.
 Verify All Source Connections**
     *   Run the verification script to ensure all configured adapters can connect to their respective Source MCPs: